• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 Can I get dental implants with bad credit?

 A bad credit score means you are unlikely to get a loan or qualify for a credit card.
-But simply checking will do no harm, as most lending institutions do no more than soft inquiries and those won't hurt your score.
+However, simply checking will not harm, as most lending institutions make only soft inquiries, and those will not hurt your score.

-Another way is using your retirement savings or your HSA or FSA, as this solution doesn't require a credit score check.
-Otherwise try fundraising or borrowing money from family and friends.
+Another option is using your retirement savings, HSA, or FSA, as this solution does not require a credit check.
+Otherwise, try fundraising or borrowing money from family and friends.